 With the benefit of time to think, you’ve helped me make a few decisions.
 To begin with, Sanity will always be, first and foremost, about us.
 Second, I will always keep it real.
 Let me explain.

-These decisions you have inspired me to make have taken me to completely new places: exploring seeking out training myself to write to
+These decisions you have inspired me to make have taken me to completely new places: I am learning a new language to recast the mental health conversation; exploring corners of the human mind I was intimidated by before; seeking out neglected voices; training myself to write to communicate rather than to impress.

 Because of all this, I go into 2020 grateful that I get to call myself a journalist.
 And I have you to thank for it.